Our leaders teach us from God’s word, the Bible, and guide us spiritually to keep on choosing Christ each and every day.

 He is married to Deborah and they have three children.
 Denesh is a long-suffering fan of Liverpool Football Club…but he knows that in Christ, he will truly never walk alone!

 Denesh is also President of Project Timothy.

 Even though she attended a Catholic school, Charmaine was never truly interested in religion and preferred to think of herself as a “Free Thinker”.
 However, a number of life events conspired to bring her to Christ, in whom she now finds absolute joy and contentment.
-Charmaine, who’s affectionately known as Char, is the The Crossing Church’s administrator but she also dabbles in freelance writing (she’s been in the industry for 8 years and counting).
-She’s happily married to her best friend, Wenhao, who also attends The Crossing’s 430pm service.
+Charmaine, who’s affectionately known as Char, is the The Crossing Church’s administrator as well as the women’s worker for the 4pm Congregation.
+She’s happily married to Wenhao, who also attends The Crossing’s 4pm service.

 Charmaine Ng is an administrator of the The Crossing Church.

 Charmaine started investigating Christianity while studying Accounting at SMU.
 After attending The Crossing Church, she finally understood that sin was not merely about doing bad things, it was rejecting God!
 Thankfully, Jesus has paid for it all and by His grace, Charmaine became a Christian.